 Leo Bassi continues to be a professional clown with one ultimate goal: to turn that frown upside down, and that’s just what he does every Sunday in Lavapiés…

-Mass begins at 1 pm, and bums fill up the seats fast for this eccentric 45-minute extravaganza involving a toilet brush and a fabulous pair of shoulder pads.
+Mass begins at 1 pm, and the six, red velvet pews fill up fast for this eccentric 45-minute extravaganza involving a toilet brush and a fabulous pair of shoulder pads.

 And then he performs the ultimate magic trick, turning water into wine: “The only useful thing Jesus ever did!”
 Bassi downs a glass of it, almost in one, and carries on dancing to a soundtrack of upbeat pop.